gojira/CarND-Traffic-Sign-Classifier-Project/writeup.md

 There are some significant differences in the characteristics of the two images.

 1. Background: The 80kph image is a nightshot with dark background.
 The children crossing sign has daytime sky adn tree branches behind the sign.
-2. Shape: One sigh is circular and one is triangular.
+2. Shape: One sign is circular and one is triangular.
 3. Light: The 80kph sign has very high luminosity in the sign, where the other sign is less pronounced.
 4. Complexitiy: The children crossing image has a lot more sign and shape segments compared to the 80kph image which is simpler.
 The 80kps sign has no straight lines where the other one has both straight lines and other types of line segments.